operator-framework/enhancements/enhancements/samples-generation.md

 #### Building samples on SDK

-- I am a maintainer/contributor, I want to be easily ensure that the changes made will not brake the steps required to build the projects, so that we can reduce the chance to introduce critical bugs.
+- I am a maintainer/contributor, I want to easily ensure that the changes made will not break the steps required to build the projects, so that we can reduce the chance to introduce critical bugs.
 - I am a maintainer/contributor, I want to check the result of the changes made in the scaffold by verifying the samples changes , so that I do not need to pull the pull request locally and run the steps to review the code.
 - I am a maintainer/contributor, I want to have the samples update with the code changes, so that I do not update the samples project after the release
 - I am a maintainer/contributor, I want to have the samples update with the code changes, so that I do not update the samples project after the release